Source Code Data Augmentation for Deep Learning: A Survey: Introduction

 \section{Introduction}

-Data augmentation (DA) is a technique used to increase the variety of examples without collecting new data.
-It has gained popularity in recent machine learning (ML) research, with methods like back-translation~\cite{sennrich2015improving,shiri2022paraphrasing}, Mixup~\cite{zhangmixup}, and synthetic audio~\cite{9609154} being widely adopted in natural language processing (NLP), computer vision, and speech recognition.
+Data augmentation (DA) is a technique used to increase the variety of training examples without collecting new data.
+It has gained popularity in recent machine learning (ML) research, with methods like back-translation~\cite{sennrich2015improving,shiri2022paraphrasing}, Mixup~\cite{zhang2018mixup}, and synthetic audio~\cite{9609154} being widely adopted in natural language processing (NLP), computer vision (CV), and speech recognition.
 These techniques have significantly improved the performance of data-centric models in low-resource domains.
+For example, \citet{fadaee2017data} obtain substantial improvements for low-resource machine translation via DA, where the translation system is trained with the bilingual pairs synthesized from a limited training corpus.

 However, DA has not yet been fully explored in source code modeling, which is the intersection of ML and software engineering (SE).
-Source code modeling is an emerging area that applies ML techniques to solve various source code tasks such as code completion, code summarization, and defect detection, by training models on a vast amount of data available in open-source repositories~\cite{Allamanis2017ASO}.
+Source code modeling is an emerging area that applies ML techniques to solve various source code tasks such as code completion~\cite{yin2017syntactic}, code summarization~\cite{mcburney2014automatic}, and defect detection~\cite{wang2016automatically}, by training models on a vast amount of data available in open-source repositories~\cite{Allamanis2017ASO}.
 Source code data typically has two modalities: the programming language (e.g., Python and Java) and the natural language (e.g., doc-strings and code comments), which complement each other.
 Such dual-modality nature of source code data presents unique challenges in tailoring DA for NLP to source code models.
-For example, source code follows strict syntactic rules that are specified using context-free grammars.
-Consequently, conventional NLP data augmentation methods, such as token substitution with similar words, may make the augmented source code fail to compile and become invalid for training models.
+For example, the context of a sentence can be relatively standalone or derived from a few surrounding sentences in many NLP tasks~\cite{feng2021survey}.
+However, in source code, the context can span across multiple functions or even different files, due to the widespread use of function calls, object-oriented programming, and modular design.
+Therefore, we argue that DA methods for source code would need to take this extended context into account, to avoid introducing errors or changing the original program's behavior.
+In addition, source code follows strict syntactic rules that are specified using context-free grammar.
+Consequently, conventional NLP data augmentation methods, such as token substitution with similar words, may make the augmented source code fail to compile and introduce erroneous knowledge for training models.